Tuesday Debut – Presenting Ann Magee!

 SUSANNA: How long was it between the time you started writing seriously and the time you sold your first picture book?

-Readers, if you have questions for Rebecca, please post them in the comments below and if she has time I’m sure she’ll respond!
+Readers, if you have questions for Ann, please post them in the comments below and if she has time I’m sure she’ll respond!

 (all links below are book-specific)